kmerfeld/bfrpg-diffs/Basic-Fantasy-RPG-Rules.md

 <div>

 Name: The first thing given for each monster is its name (or its most common name, if the monster is known by more than one).
-If an asterisk appears after the monster\'s name, it indicates that the monster is only able to be hit by special weapons (such as silver or magical weapons, or creatures affected only by fire, etc.) which makes the monster harder to defeat.

 **Armor Class:** This line lists the creature's Armor Class.
 If the monster customarily wears armor, the first listed AC value is with that